dkilcy/robotics-iot/lipo-battery-notes.md

 | 5S | 18.5 | | | |
 | 6S | 22.2 | | | |

-- LiPo batteries need to be discharged and stored with cell voltages near nominal, at 3.8v.
+- LiPo batteries need to be discharged and stored with cell voltages near nominal, at 3.8V.
+- Stop discharging battery when cell voltage nears 3.5V
-- At no time during use, should the voltage drop below 3.0v
+- At no time during use, should the voltage drop below 3.0V
+- Never charge battery above cell voltage of 4.2V

 ### Capacity - How Much Energy the Battery Holds (i.e Fuel Tank)